-Mr. Thurber was the founding director of the College’s John S. Watson Institute for Public Policy and established its predecessor, the Trenton Office of Policy Studies.
+Mr. Thurber was the founding director of the University’s John S. Watson Institute for Public Policy and established its predecessor, the Trenton Office of Policy Studies.
 Under his leadership, this program received both the state and national Excel Award from the National Center for Public Productivity as a model program to enhance effectiveness in the public sector.

 He received a B.A. in economics from Hampshire College in 1976.
 He received his J.D. summa cum laude from Rutgers University School of Law School in Newark, NJ in 1982.
 He was the recipient of the Justice Henry H. Ackerson, Jr. Prize for distinction in legal skills and was selected as research editor of the Rutgers Law Review.